Who Is Kevin Durant?

 Durant enjoyed team success with the up-and-coming Thunder, pairing with explosive point guard Russell Westbrook and James Harden to reach the NBA finals in 2012.
 In 2016, Oklahoma City fell just short of another finals appearance with a tough seven-game loss to the Golden State Warriors.

-Joining the Golden State Warriors
+NBA Champion with the Golden State Warriors

 On July 4, 2016, Durant made big waves in the NBA when he announced that he had agreed to sign with the Warriors.
 "The primary mandate I had for myself in making this decision was to have it based on the potential for my growth as a player — as that has always steered me in the right direction," Durant wrote in a post on The Players' Tribune.
 "But I am also at a point in my life where it is of equal importance to find an opportunity that encourages my evolution as a man: moving out of my comfort zone to a new city and community which offers the greatest potential for my contribution and personal growth."